Jennifer K. Uleman

 2018-20 Doris and Carl Kempner Distinguished Professor

 Jennifer Uleman has three current projects.
 The newest and still most experimental is on race in general and whiteness in particular in the contemporary U.S. She is also writing on mid-century “great books” educator and trivium advocate Sister Miriam Joseph, and is working on a set of papers on life and death and German Idealism.
 Her Introduction to Kant’s Moral Philosophy (Cambridge University Press) was selected as a Choice Outstanding Academic Title of 2010.
 Articles on Kant’s moral and political thought have appeared in Philosophy and Phenomenological Research, Kantian Review, and the Zeitschrift für philosophische Forschung; reviews, comments, and conference proceedings on art, politics, and other topics have appeared in other venues (see below for links).
 She has received both research and teaching grants from the National Endowment for the Humanities and the Deutscher Akademischer Austauschdienst.
-Professor Uleman has taught at Purchase since 2004, and is the 2018-2020 Doris and Carl Kempner Distinguished Professor.
+Professor Uleman has taught at Purchase since 2004, received a SUNY Chancellor’s Award for Excellence in Teaching in 2014, and is the 2018-2020 Doris and Carl Kempner Distinguished Professor.

 More About Me